sasilver75/obsidian/Dense Passage Retrieval.md

 [[Meta AI Research]], UW, Princeton
 Paper: [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906)
 #zotero
 Takeaway: Introduces the use (?) of a BERT-based Bi-Encoder for retrieval in the context of open-domain question answering -- it seems to be better than BM25 and TF-IDF.
+Showed that using dense embeddings (instead of sparse vector spaces like TF-IDF) for documenet retrieval can outperform strong baselines like Lucene BM25.

 ----

 Introduces DPR, which is a [[Bidirectional Encoder Representations from Transformers|BERT]]-based [[Bi-Encoder]] that separately encodes (each with their own BERT base encoder, producing a d=768 representation at the CLS token) queries and passages, and finds relevant passages via the dot product between these two dense vector representations.
+For retrieval, they index document embeddings into FAISS offline, and at retrieval time they compute the embedding of a query and find the top k passages via approximate nearest neighbors, and provide it to the LM (BERT) that outputs the answer to the question.
 Beats the pants off of [[BM25]] and [[TF-IDF]] in terms of performance in open-domain question answering.

 Notes
 - Notes that reading comprehension models can be described with a two-stage framework, where a context *==retriever==* selects a small subset of passages, and then a machine *==reader==* examines the contents and identifies the correct answer.